hannwong/cakephp-practice/README.md

 **Don't bother looking up _table's `indexes` definition for primary key constraint_ because this is the better/best practice for defining a _primary key constraint_.**

 [Back to top](#cakephp-schema-definition-language)

+# Some Footnotes.

+### I Am Very Diligent, Really

+I was really tied up handling a ball of mess for a previous employer; he got me by saying _"we might not last out this year, please help"_.
+So much so that I missed the chance to study up (refresh) for an important CakePHP test.

+Hence, to all future co-founders/partners I may join: Let's ask each other the tough questions upfront.
+It's not good to waste our time cleaning up outdated messes, especially when the original creator is hell-bent on creating more of the same.

+I also dedicate my open-source profile to all Singaporean employers similar with that previous employer.
+I did promise to continue teaching him via my open-source profile.
+It's a big pond out there.
+Lots to learn, if you'll just relax and enjoy the intellectual beating you'll get from the cream of the crop.
+I pass the lessons from my own intellectual beatings/defeats to my fellow Singaporeans.